 Every business- large, medium or small scale, engages in interdepartmental communication at some point or the other.
 And such communication is essential to be able to achieve the common business goals, by bringing all the teams together.
 However, as organisational behaviour will have it quite often, cross-department communications end up being unsuccessful, not because of anything else but mostly due to the common mistakes managers make.
 It is not only the responsibility of the HR manager but also of the department heads to ensure effective and seamless communication among their respective departments.

-As an online recruitment specialist, we at TalentSpa, provide HR thought-leadership and believe that HR managers of the “Organisation 2020” need to identify and correct these four common interdepartmental communication mistakes.
+As an online recruitment specialist and recruitment software provider, we at TalentSpa, provide HR thought-leadership and believe that HR managers of the “Organisation 2020” need to identify and correct these four common interdepartmental communication mistakes.

 Mistake 1- Ignoring other departments